Aneurysm surgery: clipping

 Aneurysms that are completely clipped have an extremely low risk of regrowth.
 However, if the aneurysm has been partially clipped, patients need to have periodic angiograms to make sure the aneurysm is not growing.
 Ask your neurosurgeon about the need for radiologic follow-up.

 Aneurysm patients may suffer short-term and/or long-term deficits as a result of a rupture or treatment.
 Some of these deficits may disappear over time with healing and therapy.
-The recovery process may take months or years to understand the deficits you incurred and regain function.
+For ruptured aneurysms, the recovery process may take months or years to understand the deficits you incurred and regain function.

 Today most aneurysm clips are made of titanium and are not detected by security gates.
 However, it is very important to know if your clip is MRI compatible before undergoing an MRI scan.
 You must check your clip lot number with the manufacturer.
 The clip lot number is obtainable from the operative notes at the hospital where you underwent surgery.